Militsiya: General overview

 The organizational structure, methods and traditions of the militsiya differ significantly from those of western police.
-Militsiya as an organisation consists of many functional departments, such as the GIBDD, a traffic police.
-Organised crime detectives form highly independent squads inside regional militsiya.
+The militsiya as an organisation consists of many functional departments, such as the GIBDD, a traffic police.
+Organised crime detectives form highly independent squads inside a regional militsiya.
 Some units may have the distinctive names (like OMON in Russia) which are more specific than militsiya or militsioner.

-Militsiya personnel ranks mostly follow those of the Army – from private (Russian: ryadovoy), which is the lowest rank, to colonel general – with only these exceptions: there are no ranks of Yefreytor, Army General, or Marshal.
-Detectives (Russian: operativnik (оперативник), "operative", short for "operative employee" – operativniy rabotnik (оперативный работник)) hold a rank of at least lieutenant, and could be promoted to major or colonel.
+Personnel ranks of the militsiya mostly follow those of the army – from private (Russian: ryadovoy), which is the lowest rank, to colonel general – with only these exceptions: there are no ranks of yefreytor, army general, or marshal.
+Detectives (Russian: оперативник, operativnik, 'operative', short for "operative employee" – оперативный работник, operativniy rabotnik) hold a rank of at least lieutenant, and could be promoted to major or colonel.
 The militsiya of an oblast (or other equivalent subnational entity) is usually headed by a general.
-The rank name is suffixed with "of militsiya" (e.g. "major of militsiya" for a major).
-Militsiya personnel carry firearms, but are not permitted to carry their weapons when they are off duty.
+The rank name is suffixed with "of the militsiya" (e.g. "major of the militsiya" for a major).
+Personnel of the militsiya carry firearms, but are not permitted to carry their weapons when they are off duty.

-Unlike in some other countries' police agencies, militsioners are not assigned permanent partners, but work alone or within larger groups.
-Neither uniformed officers nor detectives are allowed to drive police vehicles themselves, so a specialist driver (either a serviceman or a civil employee) is assigned to each car and is also in charge of its maintenance.
-Under the Patrol Police Service Regulations a designated police officer-driver is required to have a driver licence and is not allowed to abandon the vehicle.
+Under the Patrol Police Service Regulations, a designated police officer-driver is required to have a driver licence and is not allowed to abandon the vehicle.
 However, this refers only to fully marked police vehicles with emergency lights; detectives are allowed to drive civilian cars with are registered to the MVD, having white number plates (marked police vehicles have blue plates) with specific series (for example, o...vo, o...rr, o...mm, o...om).
 The last two are usually assigned to the vehicles registered to regional level MVD units.
 The law does not provide any preferences on the road nor allows emergency lights and/or sirens on such vehicles, therefore technically police officers do not have the right to violate traffic laws even while on an assignment.
-GIBDD (the traffic militsiya) is the only exception: its members drive their own (or even own private) cars and are specially trained in risk-driving.
+The GIBDD (traffic militsiya) is the only exception: its members drive their own (or even own private) cars and are specially trained in risk-driving.